BBC business correspondent Peter Day explores Handel's financial dealings.

 Nigel Warburton explores the life and work of Danish philosopher Soren Kierkegaard.

-Dr Lucy Worsley, Chief Curator Historic Royal Palaces, chooses The Lady With the Lamp.
+Dr Lucy Worsley, chief curator at Historic Royal Palaces, chooses Florence Nightingale.

 Naomi Alderman tells how Florence Nightingale saved lives with statistics.

 Francis Perkins memoires, and an analysis of Reagan's plan to reduce the deficit.

 Peter Hitchens nominates George Bell, who condemned the bombing of Germany.